-During the years ended December 31, 2017 and 2016, there were no transfers between levels.
+At June 30, 2018 and December 31, 2017, there were no transfers between levels.

 Notes to Financial Statements (In thousands of dollars, except for unit amounts)

 10. Investments with structured entities:

 The Pool has determined that the Underlying Fund in which it invests is an unconsolidated structured entity.
 This represents a significant judgment by the Pool as decision making about the Underlying Fund's investing activities are not governed by voting rights held by the Pool and other investors.
 The table below describes the types of structured entities that the Pool does not consolidate, but in which it holds an interest.